Wish List

 At 20 years old I met my second idol, a beautiful sophisticated and lovely lady called, Dolly, who had an animal refuge in her magnificent mansion in front of the ocean.
 Although she saw me as the legacy for her animal rescue; unfortunately, I was still too young to spend the rest of my life in the farm she was planning to move to.
 After 2 years of completely devoting my life to rescuing, saving, healing, and taking care of the animals with her I moved back to the city.

 I was hired as a public relations' representative in a very well known fish plant.
-However, what I did not know at the time was that outside the doors of the gigantic building where I worked another cruel reality awaiting for me.
+However, what I did not know at the time was that outside the doors of the gigantic building where I worked another cruel reality was awaiting for me.

 The freezing plant had 600 underpaid workers, constant ammoniac leaks, ambulances coming in and out every day, and dozens of mistreated cats getting electrocuted by evil minds.
 Luckily for these feral cats, and for my agonizing heart, among the many people working in that gigantic enterprise were also the animal lovers, the veterinaries.
 Thanks to them I could complete one of the best missions of my life, spay and neuter all the cats in the plant.
 During three years during weekends and late nights, these wonderful beings put animals first before money and prestige.
 Although the fact that these veterinarians had young families waiting for them at home and that the plants' salaries were not the highest, their passion and commitment to the profession they had chosen came before anything else.
 The example they gave me has remained engraved on my heart forever.
 It constantly kindles my enthusiasm during the hard and sometimes unfair battles to save animals from abuse and neglect.

 Therefore, after many years I moved to Quebec City where my mission continued in a different setting.
-Although the country were I was born, Uruguay, is like Texas, a meat producer and exporter; ironically, it was in Quebec where I started my fight to protect farm animals and the horses used in tourism industry.
+Although the country where I was born, Uruguay, is like Texas, a meat producer and exporter; ironically, it was in Quebec where I started my fight to protect farm animals and the horses used in tourism industry.
 This new experience taught me that when people have to survive with little income during freezing winters, farm animals and pets are in general extremely neglected.

 The horse-drawn carriage industry in Quebec City and Montreal had a devastating effect on me.
 How can it be that the suffering of an animal is considered romantic to some?
 I asked myself for fifteen years each time I saw them pass in front of me.
 Every day I saw these poor animals coming from very far away stables to put another 12 hours of walking on cemented roads under 32 degrees celsius and 99 % humidity.
 Every day I saw them going up and down hills with their heads collapsing down from exhaustion as they carried on among the smoke and noise of tourist buses and cars.
 Nevertheless, the city inspectors could not do anything about it because from the street level, it was impossible to get a good photograph for proof.
 The police needed proof for these acts of maltreatment committed by drivers like that they could request an update on very old bylaws.